March 4, 2021

 Because I'm pregnant, should special restrictions be placed on my job or my job responsibilities so I'm not exposed to COVID-19?

-The CDC recommends pregnant women adhere to the same safety measures recommended for everyone.
+The CDC recommends pregnant women follow the same safety measures recommended for everyone.
 There are no specific COVID-19 job restrictions for pregnant women.
-Additionally, there is no evidence at this time to suggest pregnancy increases your risk of acquiring COVID-19 or puts you at greater risk of complications from the disease.
+Additionally, there is no evidence at this time to suggest pregnancy increases your risk of getting COVID-19.

 What are the risks if my baby catches COVID-19?

-While the true risks are uncertain at this time, should your baby become infected with COVID-19, your pediatrician will coordinate the appropriate care, working closely with neonatologists and infectious disease specialists.
+While current (but limited) evidence suggests very small risk for disease in newborns, should your baby become infected with COVID-19, their health-care provider will coordinate the appropriate care, working closely with neonatologists and infectious disease specialists.

 Will I need a C-section if I have COVID-19?

-At this time, having COVID-19 doesn’t indicate a need for early delivery or a C-section.
+At this time, having COVID-19 doesn’t indicate a need for early delivery or a cesarean section (C-section).
 Your obstetrician will offer guidance on whether a vaginal delivery or C-section is the best option for you.
 If a woman is seriously ill or is experiencing complications because of the virus, the delivery team will make recommendations based on what is best for both mother and baby.

 Should I make changes to my birth plan?